ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 A monthly breakdown of long-term salary commitments.

 - EF Members, Advisors and Officers: 6,320 ERG
-- Marketing: 1500 ERG + 7,000 USD
+- Marketing: 1,500 ERG + 7,000 USD
-- Development: 5600 ERG + 10,000 USD.
+- Development: 5,600 ERG + 10,000 USD.

 Outgoings are reviewed consistently depending on price and more formally every 60-90 days.
 We scaled back any extra spending and reduced our outgoings by ~15% at the end of 2022.

 Please note that the foundation's role is to **bootstrap** the ecosystem.
-We have runway for another 2-3 years, excluding development financiers and token allocations from ecosystem projects we have supported in the pipeline.
+We have the budget for another 2-3 years, excluding development financiers and token allocations from ecosystem projects we have supported in the pipeline.

 For more information, please see [The Ergo Foundation's Future](#the-ergo-foundations-future)